 Neeley Factor – U.S. Deputy Marshal assigned to the Central District of Oklahoma.
 When Factor, along with Zeke Miller and a posse tried to arrest a gang of outlaws near Adamson, Oklahoma, a gun battle erupted, but when the gang found themselves outnumbered, they finally surrendered and were taken to the Fort Smith federal jail.

 William “Billy” B. Fain, aka: Billy Profane (1856-1929) – Born in Tennessee, Fain moved to California in 1883.
 A tough and rugged man with a forceful manner of speaking, he soon gained the nickname, “Billy Profane.”
-In 1884, he killed his own uncle, james C. Fain, but the killing was ruled self-defense.
-While living in the Warner Springs area of San Diego county, he got into a dispute with the Helm brothers and in 1887 a shootout occured between Fain and Chat Helm.
+In 1884, he killed his own uncle, James C. Fain, but the killing was ruled self-defense.
+While living in the Warner Springs area of San Diego county, he got into a dispute with the Helm brothers and in 1887 a shootout occurred between Fain and Chat Helm.
 Though Fain was tried twice on assault to murder charges, he was later cleared and moved on to Oak Grove, California.
-There, he was elected constable, a position he held until July, 1890.
-He ten moved on to Yuma, Arizona, where he married, raised a family, and lived until his death on March 20, 1929.
+There, he was elected constable, a position he held until July 1890.
+He then moved on to Yuma, Arizona, where he married, raised a family, and lived until his death on March 20, 1929.